WebwareForPython/w4py3/docs/overview.rst

 * Built-in plug-ins for **Task scheduling** and **User management**.
 * Excellent **documentation** and numerous **examples**.

 Another key goal of the original project was to provide a "Pythonic" API, instead of simply copying Java APIs.
-However, the project was created when Python 2 was still in its infancy, lacking many modern features and conventions such as PEP-8 were not yet available.
+However, the project was created when Python 2 was still in its infancy, lacking many modern features and conventions such as PEP-8.
 Therefore, the Webware for Python API is a bit different from what is considered "Pythonic" nowadays.
 Particularly, it uses getters and setters instead of properties (but without the "get" prefix for getters), and camelCase method names instead of snake_case.
 In order to facilitate migration of existing projects, Webware for Python 3 kept this old API, even though it is not in line with PEP-8 and could be simplified by using properties.
 Modernizing the API will be a goal for a possible third edition of Webware for Python, as well as using the Python logging facility which did not yet exist when Webware for Python was created and is still done via printing to the standard output.

 The plug-in architecture has also been kept in Webware for Python 3, but now implemented in a more modern way using entry points for discovering plug-ins.
 Old plug-ins are not compatible, but can be adapted quite easily.
 The old Webware for Python installer has been replaced by a standard setup.py based installation.